 12. Take in some family theater or a show.
 The Very Hungry Caterpillar, Ballet Hispanico, The Jungle Book, Neverland: Peter Returns, and Symphonie Fantastique, among others, all play Sunday.
 Or sit the kids in front of the Puppetsburg show while you sample a curated swath of wines at Some Good Wine near Washington Square Park.

-13. Visit a brand new playground - at least, new to your family.
-We love Rockefeller Park, and Dumbo Boulders is open for the season, too!
+13. Visit a brand new playground—at least, new to your family.
+We love Rockefeller Park, and these Central Park playgrounds make for the perfect, post-picnic stop!

 14. Take your kids to play some miniature golf, and don't let them win for once.
 It's your day!